Extension Faculty

 Education/Training Required:

-Extension educators have a master's or doctorate in a specialty area (i.e., animal science, leadership, agronomy, etc.).
+Extension educators have a master’s or doctorate in their area of expertise (e.g., animal science, leadership, agronomy, etc.).